fesp21/smartcoops/README.md

 1. `heroku run python manage.py syncdb`
 1. Check that it works by visiting the [home page](http://tranquil-ocean-3872.heroku.com) and the [admin page](http://tranquil-ocean-3872.heroku.com/admin) (username: danny, password: smartcoopsftw) on Heroku

+### Starting fresh with new data

+Assuming that you are running locally:
+1. `git pull`
+1. `python manage.py reset` (anwer yes)
+1. `python manage.py syncdb`
+1. `python manage.py shell` (this will load the interactive python command interpreter)
+1. `import farmbook.scImporter`
+1. Start your server as usual `python manage.py runserver`

 ## Copyright